adorsys/didcomm-mediator-rs/crates/plugin-api/README.md

 # Server plugin API

-The server used for this project provides a system for building versatile applications by integrating functionalities offered by configurable plugins via the plugin API.
+An interface that can be used by a generic server to build versatile applications by integrating functionalities offered by configurable plugins via the plugin API.
+It is part of the [Didcomm Mediator](https://github.com/adorsys/didcomm-mediator-rs/) project.

 ## Features